barumau/pandunia/suomi/pandunia-suomi.md

 a vai - ulkona (ulkopuolella)
 a vakil de - puolesta
 a vo - tuolla
-a xukur de - ansiosta
+a xukre de - ansiosta
 a ye - täällä
 Abaze baxe - abazan kieli
 Abazia - Abhaasia